 About This Drug

-Megestrol acetate is used to treat cancer, a poor appetite and weight loss associated with cancer or immune deficiency.
+Megestrol acetate is used to treat cancer and a poor appetite or weight loss associated with cancer or immune deficiency.
 It is given orally (by mouth).

 Possible Side Effects

 - Gas (flatulence)

 Note: Not all possible side effects are included above.

 - Blood sugar levels may change.

 - Effects on the adrenal glands.
 Some hormones may not be produced.
 Your doctor may prescribe replacement steroids.